Quick info

 Like no other animal in the animal world, the swan symbolises intimate love and lifelong loyalty.
 With its white plumage, it glides gently over reflecting water surfaces and flirts with its wings folded backwards.
 Ceramic figurine with an enamel glaze and 18-carat gold-plated accents.
 Size 11 x 7.5 x 11 cm (h/w/d).

-Porcelain is formed by turning or pressing and figurative objects are cast.
-Complex objects have to be cast in separated steps and sections and then "assembled".
-After the moulding, the pieces are dried and "annealed" at about 900 °C. Next, the glaze will be applied and fired at temperatures between 1,240 °C and 1,445 °C. In renowned manufactures, the porcelain is painted by hand whereby each colour has to be fired individually and in compliance with narrow temperature tolerances.
+Porcelain is formed by turning or pressing, and figurative objects are cast.
+Complex objects have to be cast in separated steps and sections, and then "assembled".
+After the moulding, the pieces are dried and undergo an initial firing at about 900°C. Next, the glaze will be applied and fired at temperatures between 1,240 °C and 1,445 °C. In renowned manufactories, the porcelain is painted by hand, with each colour being fired individually under strict temperature tolerances.

 Porcelain was invented in China and became widespread in Europe from the 16th century onwards.
 The first European porcelain factory was founded in Meissen, Germany in 1710.

 Other famous European porcelain factories include Fürstenberg, Höchst, Schwarzburger Werkstätten, Lladró, Nymphenburg, KPM, Augarten, Sèvres, Limoges, Royal Copenhagen, Worcester.
-Individual factories label their products with their personal porcelain stamps so that for the collecter it is easy to identify their origin.
+Each factories label their products with their personal porcelain stamps to indicate their origin.